Saturday, May 26, 2012

 I feel regret.

 Not saying the things I wanted to say.
 I should have expressed myself more.
 I long to say I love you.
 I thought deep down that I did the proper things as a husband, but then, there are things I did that make us all human.
-The bad over shadows all the good.
-I can not see one damn thing, one once, of good that I provided, yet I know it’s there.
+The bad overshadows all the good.
+I can not see one damn thing, one once, of sound that I provided, yet I know it's there.
 The bad blocks it out, pounding on you relentlessly, blaming you for the loss.

 I have anger.